Betakontext/snapsplit/readme.txt

         Adjustable insertion depth.
 Default: 50%
         Automatic placement and generation of connectors

-Tolerance profiles (guidelines, adjustable)
+    Tolerance profiles (guidelines, adjustable):

         PLA: 0.15–0.25 mm per side
         PETG: 0.25–0.35 mm per side
         ABS/ASA: 0.20–0.30 mm per side
         TPU: 0.30–0.45 mm per side
         SLA: 0.05–0.15 mm per side

     These are provided as presets and can be overridden by the user.

-Pins/tenons are distributed along a seam line or spread across a grid on the seam surface: The pin/tenon is unioned into Part A, and a socket with tolerance is cut into Part B.

-Export parts as usual (STL/OBJ/3MF).
-Tip: for 3MF, double-check scale/units.

 ---------------------------